 More and more kids these days struggle with self-esteem, confidence, and self-image.
+So, as parents, we must find confidence building activities for kids!

 Bullying is rampant and more and more kids are expected to compare themselves against others instead of just focusing on being their best.